carpentries-incubator/jekyll-pages-novice/_episodes/introduction.md

 > Given the following types of websites,
 > reason if a static site generator is an appropriate solution to implement them.
 >
-> 1. A personal website with *About* and *Projects* sections
+> - A personal website - with *About* and *Projects* sections
-> 2. A forum or discussion platform
+> - A forum or discussion platform
-> 3. A community blog or news website
+> - A community blog or news website
-> 4. A search engine (such as google.com)
+> - A search engine - such as google.com
-> 5. A wiki (such as wikipedia.com)
+> - A wiki - such as wikipedia.com
-> 6. An online book
+> - An online book
 >
 > > ## Solution
 > >
-> > 1.
-In most cases, **Yes**.
+> > - **Personal website:** In most cases, **Yes**.
 This kind of content is typically written/edited by one person and meant to have a read-only access to visitors.
-> > 2.
-Most likely **No**.
+> > - **Forum or discussion platform:** Most likely **No**.
 Such website requires interactivity and ways to identify who wrote what content.
 > >
-> > For questions 3 and 5 the answer is both **Yes** and **No** depending on the requirements and necessary functionality.
+> > For **community blog or news website** and **wiki** the answer is both **Yes** and **No** depending on the requirements and necessary functionality.
 > >
-> > 3.
-A simple blog or news website, maintained by a small set of users, is perfectly achievable by using a static generator.
+> > - **Community blog or news:** A simple blog or news website, maintained by a small set of users, is perfectly achievable by using a static generator.
 For very large groups of content creators or if access to articles needs to be controlled individually, using a static generator will lead to difficult technical challenges.
-> > 4.
-Most often **No**.
+> > - **Search engine:** Most often **No**.
 Implementing something as sophisticated as Google's search would be close to impossible with a static generator.
 There are ways to have a simple engine that searches across all pages produced by a static generator using indexing and making clever use of browser features but this approach has many limitations.
-> > 5.
-A simple wiki is perfectly doable with a static generator (e.g. [GitHub Wiki Pages](https://guides.github.com/features/wikis/)), however it becomes limiting as soon as its content needs to be edited or discussed by many users, as is the case of Wikipedia.
+> > - **Wiki:** A simple wiki is perfectly doable with a static generator (e.g. [GitHub Wiki Pages](https://guides.github.com/features/wikis/)), however it becomes limiting as soon as its content needs to be edited or discussed by many users, as is the case of Wikipedia.
-> > 6.
-Definitely **Yes**.
+> > - **Online book:** Definitely **Yes**.
 Static generators are perfect for this type of website.
 They typically provide ways to avoid repeating content (variables and templates), automatic creation of a *Table Of Contents*, among other goodies.
 > {: .solution }
 {: .challenge }